Lazy Side Hustles: Easy Ways to Get Extra Cash

 Do you like attending various concerts, exhibitions, or movie premiers?
 Then you might know that buying tickets long before the actual date (early bird tickets) costs you less.
 This fact can be used to make some extra money.

 Just buy a few early bird tickets to sell before the event and make some profit.
 You can sell them online or to other college students.
 Of course, ticket reselling implies taking some risks, for example, if you can’t sell all the tickets that you have purchased.
-However, many students say they make good money by reselling tickets and turn it towards paying off their student loan.
+However, many students say they make good money by reselling tickets and turn it towards paying off their student loans.

 4. Editing and Proofreading

 Copywriting is what a lot of students make money on.
 However, not every student is a good writer, so we will look at some other options.
-For example, editing, proofreading, or translating.
+For example, editing, proofreading or translating.
 If you don’t have a writer’s talent but don’t mind working with written pieces, this side hustle is just for you.

 5. Creating videos

 Video content is increasingly taking over the internet and brand marketing.
 A lot of young people enjoy creating videos and doing editing, so it’s not surprising that this niche becomes profitable for those who put some effort into their work.